 Contrary to exising CBMs' fields of applications, RL requires relational reasoning [Kaiser et al., 2019].
-In this work, we therefore introduce Successive Concept Bottleneck Agents (SCoBots, cf. Fig. 1, bottom) bringing concept bottlenecks approach to RL.
+In this work, we therefore introduce Successive Concept Bottleneck Agents (SCoBots, cf. Fig. 1, bottom) bringing the concept bottleneck approach to RL.
 SCoBots integrate successive concept bottlenecks into their decision processes, where each bottleneck layer provides concept representations that integrate the concept representations of the previous bottleneck layer.
 Specifically, provided a set of predefined concept functions, SCoBots automatically extract relational concept representations based on objects and their properties of the initial bottleneck layers.
 Finally, the set of relational and object concept representations are used for optimal action selection.
-SCoBots thus represent inherently explainable RL agents and in comparison to deep RL agents, they allow for inspecting and revising their learned decision policies at multiple levels of their reasoning processes: from the single object properties, through the relational concepts to the action selection.
+SCoBots thus represent inherently explainable RL agents that, in comparison to deep RL agents, allow for inspecting and revising their learned decision policies at multiple levels of their reasoning processes: from single object properties, through relational concepts to the action selection.

-In our evaluations on the iconic Atari Learning Environments [Mnih et al., 2013] (ALE), we provide experimental evidence of the performance abilities of SCoBots that is on par with deep RL agents.
-More importantly, we showcase their ability to provide valuable explanations and the potential of mitigating a variety of RL specific issues, from reward sparsity to misalignment problems, via simple guidance from domain experts.
-In the course of our evaluations, we identify previously unknown shortcut behavior of deep RL agents, even on a simple game as Pong.
-By utilizing the interaction capabilities of SCoBots, this behavior is easily removed.
-Ultimately, our work thereby illustrates the severity of goal misalignment issues in RL and the importance of being able to mitigate these and other RL specific issues via relational concept based models.
+Our evaluations on the iconic Atari Learning Environments (ALE, Mnih et al. [2013]) provides experimental evidence that SCoBots perform on par with deep RL agents.
+More importantly, we showcase SCoBots' ability to provide valuable explanations and the potential of mitigating a variety of RL specific issues, from reward sparsity to misalignment problems, via simple guidance from domain experts.
+We identify previously unknown shortcut behavior of deep agents, even on the simple Pong game.
+By utilizing the interaction capabilities of SCoBots, this behavior is easily corrected.
+Ultimately, our work illustrates the severity of goal misalignment issues in RL and the importance of being able to mitigate these and other RL specific issues, via relational concept based models.
 In summary, our contributions are:

-- (i) We introduce Successive Concept Bottleneck agents (SCoBots) that integrate relational concept representations into their decision processes. - (ii) We show that SCoBots allow to inspect their internal decision processes. - (iii) We show that the inherent inspectable nature of SCoBots can be utilized for identifying previously unknown misalignment problems of RL agents. - (iv) We show that they allow for human interactions for mitigating various RL specific issues.
+(i) We introduce Successive Concept Bottleneck agents (SCoBots).

+(ii) We show that SCoBots allow to inspect their internal decision processes.

+(iii) We show that their inherent inspectable nature can helps identifying unknown misalignments.

+(iv) We show that they allow for human interactions for mitigating various RL specific issues.